mozilla/apk-factory-service/docs/MONITORING.md

 ## Controller

 * / - 200
-* /system/generator - Can we contact the generator deamon (203 or 409)
+* /system/generator - Can we contact the generator daemon (203 or 409)
 * /system/s3 - Can we contact S3 (203 or 409)

 ## Generator

 * / - 200
-* /system/signer - Can we contact the APK Signer deamon via /system/auth (203 or 409)
+* /system/signer - Can we contact the APK Signer daemon via /system/auth (203 or 409)

 ## Dashboards